team401/Vision-Tutorials/README.md

 Running one of the Programs
 -------------

-Open up a unix terminal and navigate to the folder and run the following commands
+Open up a unix terminal and navigate to the folder and run the following commands:

-Creates a directory called build
+Create a directory called build
 >mkdir build

-Goes inside of build
+Go inside of build

 >cd build

-Sets up CMake so it can easily compile code on the fly
+Set up CMake so it can easily compile code on the fly

 >cmake ..

-Creates the files in a new folder called bin
+Compile the code to create runnable files

 >make

-Goes back up a directory
+Go back up a directory

 >cd ..

-Runs the selected file
+Run the selected file

 >./bin/FILENAME